Zanzye H.A. Hill

-Zanzye Herterzena A. Hill (January 12, 1906 – April 4, 1935) was Nebraska’s first African American female lawyer.
+Zanzye Herterzena A. Hill (January 12, 1906 – April 4, 1935) was Nebraska's first African American female lawyer.

 Early life and education

 Hill was born in Yazoo City, Mississippi and raised in Lincoln, Nebraska, the daughter of Pinck M. E. Hill and Eliza Johnson Hill.
 Her older sister Brevy Hill Miller became a newspaper columnist; her younger sister XaCadene Hill Fox became a physician.

 She graduated from Lincoln High School in 1924.
-She completed a bachelor's degree at the University of Nebraska–Lincoln (UNL) in 1927.
+She completed a bachelor's degree at the University of Nebraska (NU) in 1927.
 In 1929, Hill—whose poetry appeared in campus publications—became UNL's first African American female law graduate.
-She was a member of the Alpha Kappa Alpha sorority chapter at UNL, and the only Black member of the university vesper choir.
-She was also active with the Interracial Commission of the University YWCA.
+She was a member of the Alpha Kappa Alpha sorority chapter at NU, and the only Black member of the university vesper choir.
+She was also active with the Interracial Commission of the university YWCA.

 Career

 Shortly after law school, Hill became the first African American woman admitted to practice law in Nebraska.
 She taught briefly at Tuskegee Institute, and worked as chief counsel for an Arkansas insurance company.